snowm0425/tamir-omr/README.txt

 this code for research purposes, please cite our paper [1] .

 05-Reference
 [1] Yu-Hui Huang, Xuanli Chen, Serafina Beck, David Burn, and Luc Van Gool.
 Automatic handwritten mensural notation interpreter: From manuscript to MIDI performance.
-In ISMIR 2015
+In ISMIR 2015.
+[2] R. Timofte and L. Van Gool.
+Automatic Stave Discovery for Musical Facsimiles.
+In Asian Conference on Computer Vision (ACCV 2012).

 06-Quick start
 Install the libraris in 01-Dependencies and follow 03-Installation steps.